ertujabo6a/school-infosys/README.md

 4. Evaluation

 Each section allows the user to view the list of records in the corresponding table and manipulate them.
-The names of the tables are the same as the names of the section
+The names of the tables are the same as the names of the section.
+The set of attributes for each table is described here: https://github.com/nesfit/ICS/tree/master/Project Please pay attention to the values in brackets, as they correspond to relations between different tables.
+Examples of C# code for entity records (including indications of their relations) can be found here:  https://github.com/nesfit/ICS/tree/master/src/CookBook/CookBook.DAL/Entities

 Functionality of Student section:
 * Showing the list of all students